SamLonneman/os-challenge-wavy-gang/README.md

 a priority queue is created simultaneously as requests are processed.
 Experiment 6.1 purely focused on priority and as a result its performance was significantly worse than when priority was disregarded completely (Milestone and Experiment 1).
-The evident weakness in Experiment 6.1 is due to the delay between receiving the first priority and sending requests back, as the processes will not send a request back until all requests have been received and ordered.
+The evident weakness in Experiment 6.1 is due to the delay between receiving the first priority and sending requests back, as each process will not begin sending requests back until all requests have been received and ordered.
 Therefore, while the time taken for the whole program to run will be very similar to a four process system without priority ordering (Milestone), the time delay will be very high for low priority requests received early on as they will then be processed last.
 Experiment 6.3 did prove to work on this issue as requests began processing at the same time the queue is created.
-Furthermore, as these tests only receive 100 requests from the client, the improvements seen across average scores are likely to extend to a greater difference as the sample size increases due to the t-tests proving our predictions to be statistically correct.
+Furthermore, as the tests conducted only receive 100 requests from the client, the improvements seen across average score for Experiment 6.3 is likely to extend to a greater difference as the sample size increases due to the t-tests statistically proving Experiment 6.3 to be the fastest of the Experiments to be considered under Experiment 6.

 ### Improvements
 #### Experiment 6.3
-This experiment disregards repetition of requests, therefore a truly optimised server will also consider this.
+This experiment disregards repetition of requests, therefore a truly optimised server will also consider caching requests and their results as the final test comprises of 20% repeated requests.
 Furthermore, there is still the restriction that low priority requests loaded in early have to wait a long time for higher priority requests to be loaded and sent back before being worked on.
 This could potentially be resolved by setting up an interrupt system where requests are put to the top of the priority lists if they have been waiting for too long after being loaded in.

 #### Experiment 6.1
-This server could be improved by beginning having one process in charge of scheduling while other processes or threads begin sending back requests simultaneously.
+This server could be improved by starting off with one process which is in charge of scheduling while other processes or threads begin sending back requests simultaneously.
 This would ensure that all requests do not need to wait for every request to be loaded before beginning process time.
 Furthermore, as the server is currently set up it needs to be manually adjusted based on how many requests will be sent through - this is not ideal for situations where the client will be sending through an unknown number of requests.
-Experiment 6.3 utilizes different implementation so that it is not restricted in both of these ways.
+Note that Experiment 6.3 utilizes a different implementation so that it is not restricted in both of these ways.